Complete Rules -The CQ USA-Counties Award (USA-CA) Program

 E. Record Book and Bookkeeping

-2. A completed USA-CA Record Book constitutes the medium of basic application and becomes the property of CQ for record purposes.
+2. A completed USA-CA Record Book (as available) or computer-generated listing of qualifying contacts constitutes the medium of basic application and becomes the property of CQ for record purposes.
 On subsequent applications for either higher classes or for special endorsements, the applicant may use additional Record Books to list required data, or he or she may make up alphabetical lists conforming to requirements.

-1. Make Record Book entries necessary for county identity and enter other log data necessary to satisfy any special endorsements (band/mode) requested.
+1. Make Record Book or computer-generated list entries necessary for county identity and enter other log data necessary to satisfy any special endorsements (band/mode) requested.

-2. Have the certification form provided signed by two licensed amateurs (General Class or higher) or an official of a national-level radio organization or affiliated club verifying that QSL cards for all contacts as listed have been seen.
-The USA-CA Custodian reserves the right to request any specific cards to satisfy any doubt whatsoever.
-In such cases the applicant should send sufficient postage for the return of cards by registered mail.
+2. Have two licensed amateurs (General Class or higher) or an official of a national-level radio organization or affiliated club certify that QSL cards or acceptable electronic confirmations for all contacts as listed have been seen.
+The USA-CA Custodian reserves the right to request any specific cards (or other confirmations) to satisfy any doubt whatsoever.
+In such cases, the applicant should send sufficient postage for the return of cards by registered mail.

-3. Send the original completed Record Book (not a copy) and certification forms and handling fee.
-Fee for CQ subscribers is $6.00 or 7 IRCs (subscribers must include a recent CQ mailing label), and for non-subscribers it is $12.00 or 14 IRCs.
-Send to Ted Melinosky, K1BV, 12 Wells Woods Road, Columbia, CT 06237-1525.
-For later applications for higher class seals, send Record Book or self-prepared list per rules and $1.25 or 6 IRCs handling charge.
-For application for later special endorsements (band/mode) where certificates must be returned for endorsement, send certificate and $1.25 or 2 IRCs for handling charges.
+3. Send the original completed Record Book (not a copy) or computer-generated listing, along with certification forms and handling fee to Brian Bird, NX0X, 4567 Caribou Lake Road, Duluth, MN 55811-9607.
+Fee is $6.00 US for CQ subscribers (subscribers must include a copy of a recent CQ mailing label), and $12.00 US for non-subscribers.
+Applicants outside the United States must include an additional $6.00 US for postage if a certificate is requested.
+For later applications for higher class seals, send Record Book or self-prepared list per rules and $1.25 US.
+For application for later special endorsements (band/mode) where certificates must be returned for endorsement, send certificate and $1.25 US for handling charges ($6 US for stations outside the United States).
 Note: At the time any USA-CA Award certificate is being processed, there are no charges other than the basic fee, regardless of the number of endorsements or seals; likewise, one may skip lower classes of USA-CA and get higher classes without losing any lower awards credits or paying any fee for them.
-Also note: IRCs are not accepted from U.S. stations.
+Fees may be paid by check or money order payable to Brian Bird, or via PayPal to

 Click here for printable state-by-state county maps of the United States.